 The overarching goal for nutrition is to develop an in-depth nutrition knowledge base and fully integrate nutritional information into FEWS NET's early warning and food security analysis.
 This goal is achieved through the following objectives:

 The Famine Early Warning Systems Network is a leading provider of early warning and analysis on food insecurity.
-Created by USAID in 1985 to help decision-makers plan for humanitarian crises, FEWS NET provides evidence-based analysis on some 34 countries.
-Implementing team members include NASA, NOAA, USDA, and USGS, along with Chemonics International Inc. and Kimetrica.
-Read more about our work.
+Created by USAID in 1985 to help decision-makers plan for humanitarian crises, FEWS NET provides evidence-based analysis on approximately 30 countries.
+Implementing team members include NASA, NOAA, USDA, USGS, and CHC-UCSB, along with Chemonics International Inc. and Kimetrica.
+Learn more About Us.